- Hit, Expertise, Resilience, and PvP Power are all dead.

 Your general stat priority is:

 Intellect increases your spell power and chance to Crit with spells.
 Increasing Intellect will increase your healing throughput and your heals will return more health to your target per spell.
-In addition, Critical Strike is one of our top priorities in terms of secondary stats!

 Critical Strike, or Crit, is another decent stat to accumulate for a Holy Paladin.
 Critical Strikes when using Holy Shock activate our passive Infusion of Light.
 The reduced cast times on Holy Light, Divine Light, and Holy Radiance makes topping off you and your teammates much easier, and can make a huge difference in how a PvP encounter plays out.